nachinius/arkahmLocationDataAcquirer/process/locations/README.md

-Process the RawLocation.json and clean it.
+Process the RawLocation.json and clean it, output a new json in output/

 It currently only works for base game.

+# Usage

+node index.js